Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 \subsection{AFM with inert trimer tips and CO terminated tips}

-Figure \ref{fig07_Cu3_CO_tip} (a) shows a simulation of STM data for a metal tip (left) as well as AFM data (right) and Fig. \ref{fig07_Cu3_CO_tip} (b) for a CO terminated tip, respectively.
-Because STM detects the charge density at the Fermi level, atoms appear bright in the STM channel.
+Figure \ref{fig07_Cu3_CO_tip} shows simulations and experimental STM and AFM data for a metal tip (left two columns) and for a CO terminated tip (right two columns), respectively.
 The STM contrast is calculated using the Tersoff-Hamann approximation \cite{TersoffHamann1983} for s-type tips in (a) and considering the $p_x/p_y$ symmetry \cite{Chen1990,Gross2011} of the CO terminated tip in (b), see Figure \ref{fig26_STM_sim_COtip}.
+Carbon atoms appear bright in the STM channel for metal tips (Fig. \ref{fig07_Cu3_CO_tip} (a,c)) and dark for CO tips (Fig. \ref{fig07_Cu3_CO_tip} (b,d)).

-The conductance of graphene should be very poor as the density of states at the Fermi level is zero because of the Dirac cone electronic structure.
-However, it for epitaxial graphene on the silicon side of silicon carbide the Fermi level is pinned at 400\,meV such that even for small tunneling bias, a sizeable tunneling current can flow.
-Correspondingly, the calculated and experimental STM images for metal tips (Fig. \ref{fig07_Cu3_CO_tip} (a,c)) show maxima at the atomic sites.
+The conductance of undoped graphene is very poor as the density of states at the Fermi level is zero because of the Dirac cone electronic structure.
+However, the Fermi level is pinned at 400\,meV for epitaxial graphene on the silicon side of silicon carbide such that even for small tunneling bias, a sizeable tunneling current can flow.

-Forces between metal tips and the carbon atoms are attractive \cite{Ondracek2011}, therefore the calculated AFM image in Fig. \ref{fig07_Cu3_CO_tip} (a) and the experimental AFM image in Fig. \ref{fig07_Cu3_CO_tip} (c) show the carbon sites as minima.
+Forces between metal tips and the carbon atoms are attractive \cite{Ondracek2011}, therefore the calculated AFM image in Fig. \ref{fig07_Cu3_CO_tip} (a) and the experimental AFM image in Fig. \ref{fig07_Cu3_CO_tip} (d) show the carbon sites as minima.
 Figure \ref{fig07_Cu3_CO_tip} (b) is a simulation of STM and AFM data for a CO terminated tip.
 The calculated AFM images use the total charge density as a measure of the attractive force for metal atoms \cite{Ondracek2011} and the repulsive force in case of graphene and CO tips \cite{Boneschanscher2012}.

-The pronounced change in imaging characteristics caused by picking up a CO molecule on a metal tip and thus the creation of a CO terminated metal tip was discovered in 1997 by Bartels et al. in STM imaging \cite{Bartels1997}.
-When Gross et al. discovered in 2009 that these tips provide excellent AFM images of pentacene \cite{Gross2009}, CO tips became standard in imaging organic molecules by AFM.
-In the STM channel, the $p_x/p_y$ symmetry of the tip states leads to images that look like a Laplace filtered (and hence inverted) version of the charge density at the Fermi level.
-In the AFM channel, CO tips image essentially the total charge density by Pauli repulsion \cite{Moll2010}, yielding an AFM image of the graphene surface that looks very similar to an elementary calculation of the total charge density of graphite as suggested by \cite{Wallace1947} and presented in Fig. 3D of \cite{Hembacher2003}.